Permitting

 In England and Wales

-The previous Regulations have now been replaced by the The Environmental Permitting (England and Wales) Regulations 2010 which consolidate recent amendments and incorporate the new Exemptions which will supersede those listed below from 6 April 2010.
-A summary of these have been produced by the EA whilst a Draft Guidance document produced by Defra gives a practical explanation of how they should work.
+The previous Regulations have been amended by the The Environmental Permitting (England and Wales) Regulations 2013 which consolidate recent amendments including the new Exemptions which supersede the paragraph Exemptions from 6 April 2010.
+A summary of these was produced by the EA.
+Our Wastesupport page lists all the exemptions and provides links to the details.

 The Regulations require sites with Environmental Permits to demonstrate their competence to run the site.
 There are two methods of satisfying this requirement.